2gukhyeon/RL-ARC/README.md

 ---

 ## News
-🎉 RL-ARC has been accepted to AACL-IJCNLP 2026!
+🎉 RL-ARC has been accepted to AACL-IJCNLP 2026 (Main)!

 ---